Cornell Law School: JD/LLM Program at Heidelberg, Faculty of Law

+Students are selected for the J.D./LL.M. in European and Comparative Law on the basis of their academic record and fluency in German.
 U.S. students are selected for the J.D./Master of Laws (LL.M.) on the basis of their academic record and fluency in German.
-Students spend the first two years studying at Cornell Law School, followed by one year at Heidelberg University Faculty of Law.
+Students spend the first two years studying at Cornell Law School, followed by one year at Universität Heidelberg Faculty of Law.
 Upon successfully completing the program, students receive the Juris Doctor degree from Cornell Law School and the LL.M. from Heidelberg.

 Heidelberg’s LL.M. program is designed to acquaint students with the essentials of the German legal system and furnish them with more profound knowledge of one area of the law.
 Students may select courses according to their interests but must take at least one course in German public and private law and complete an LL.M. thesis.